 Minna Cairns (nee Cromack) Scarth

-An obviously highly literate woman, Minna was born Wilhelmina Cairns Cormack (Minna is the short form of this German female form of William, which was then fashionable; there is some hint of a Polish, possibly Jewish link and, of course, part of Poland was then within Germany.)
+An obviously highly literate woman, Minna was born in Leeds on 28 April 1886.
+Minna is the short form of this German female form of William – Wilhelmina – which was then fashionable; there is some hint of a Polish, possibly Jewish link and, of course, part of Poland was then within Germany.

-Minna married one H Scarth, possibly Harold.
-They lived at Ern Scar, Rodley, West Yorkshire.
+Minna married Harold (known as Henry) Scarth in 1925, who five years her senior, and they lived at Ern Scar, Rodley, West Yorkshire, midway between Leeds and Bradford.
+(Recorded in 1939 as 18 Petrie Street, Pudsey, when Henry is described as a retired Ministry of Labour civil servant.).
 Family lore has it that Freda often visited her in this picturesque setting.
 For Rodley is a village on the north west outskirts of the city of Leeds in England.
 The Leeds and Liverpool Canal passes through it, running parallel with Rodley Town Street.
 Many of the stone built industrial buildings and mills that once lined the banks of the canal have been demolished and replaced with modern flats.
 Some mills and industrial buildings survive, though many are in a desperate state of disrepair having lost their roofs and windows.
 Today, the village is also home to Rodley Nature Reserve, a wetland reserve built on the former site of a sewage works.

 In 1938 or 1939, Freda was involved in the “Youth Peace Foundation”, seemingly in some leadership role in Yorkshire moors walks and possibly weekend schools.
 This may have been actually or part of the British Youth Peace Assembly, which by this stage was campaigning against conscription.
 The body had been founded on the initiative of the Young Communist League, initially to fund the Spanish Youth Foodship to the Spanish republic in 1936-7 during the civil war there.
 The BYPA also campaigned on the issue of refugees from all fascist territories.

-On Minna’s death, perhaps in the 1950s, her family gave some of her carefully collected and treasured books of literature (from the fly leaves of which much of the above is gleaned and it is possible perhaps that this was when the Gallagher book came into Freda’s possession also).
+On Minna’s death, in London in June 1965, her family gave some of her carefully collected and treasured books to relatives (from the fly leaves of which much of the above is gleaned and it is possible perhaps that this was when the Gallagher book came into Freda’s possession also).
 Either way, it is evident that Minna had befriended the young Freda at an early age and encouraged a bent for literature, novels, plays and poetry in her.

 Clearly, Freda looked up to Minna and rated her highly, as evidenced by the fact that name of her great aunt (?) was still treated with some reverence by the Hartley family years after her death.
 No more is currently known about her.